liborty/TokenCrypt/README.md

 The total of nine different combinations of compressions can be applied, as with `ncrpt`, depending on each individual input file and its compressibility properties.

-There is a price to be paid in terms of the execution time.
-The entire input directory tree structure now has to be traversed sequentially to maintain the same order, thus reducing the opportunities for parallel execution (that were fully exploited by `ncrpt`).
+There is a price to be paid in execution time.
+The entire input directory tree structure now has to be traversed sequentially to maintain the same order, thus preventing parallel execution (that is fully exploited by `ncrpt`).

 #### Simple Typical Usage